FujiwaraChoki/MoneyPrinter/README.md

 After this, you can generate the videos and you will be prompted to authenticate yourself.

 The authentication process creates and stores a `main.py-oauth2.json` file inside the Backend/ directory.
-Keep this to stay authenticated, remove this file to authenticate again (with another account if needed).
+Keep this file to maintain authentication, or delete it to re-authenticate (for example, with a different account).

 Videos are uploaded as private by default.
-For a complete automated workflow change : `main.py -> line 171` `(privacyStatus = "private" # "public", "private", "unlisted")`
+For a completely automated workflow, change the privacyStatus in main.py to your desired setting ("public", "private", or "unlisted").

 ## Contributing